run-ai/docs/docs/Researcher/overview-researcher.md

 ---
 # Overview: Researcher Documentation

-Researchers use Run:ai to submit jobs.
+Researchers use Run:ai to submit all jobs.

 As part of the Researcher documentation you will find: